 Subtropical Zone (1100m-2400m)

 This region goes up to the Mahabharata range in Nepal.
 It includes several green hills and outer core of the Himalayan range.
-The subtropical zone covers the major areas of large Rivers like Karnali, Saptakoshi and Narayani.
+The subtropical zone covers the major areas of large Rivers like Karnali, Saptakoshi, and Narayani.
 Including several other flora, this region is the shelter for Oak, Rhododendron and Orchids.
-It is also the homeland for several wild animals.
+It is also the homeland of several wild animals.
 Some of them are Ghoral, Bear, Deer, and Wild Boar along with several species of birds.

 Temperate Zone (2500m- 4000m)

-It is the great Himalayan zone, which includes plant species like Oaks, Pines, Larix and Abies-spp in the coniferous forests.
-Rhododendron, bamboo and maples are also found in this region.
+It is the great Himalayan zone, which includes plant species like Oaks, Pines, Larix, and Abies-spp in the coniferous forests.
+Rhododendron, bamboo, and maples are also found in this region.
 The Red Panda, Himalayan Black Bear, Serow, Himalayan Tahr, Ghoral, Barking Deer and Wild boar are some of the wild animals found in this region.
 Among several species of birds, Danfe is a beautiful and national bird found in the temperate zone.

-Sub alpine and Alpine Zone (More than 4000m)
+Subalpine and Alpine Zone (More than 4000m)

 Rhododendron, juniper scrub, and other woody vegetation are the distinct flora in this region.
 In the fauna, Himalayan marmots, mouse hare, thar, musk deer, snow leopard and occasionally blue sheep are found.
 Lammergeyer, snowcock, snow partridge, and bunting, with redstarts and dippers like birds are generally seen in the subalpine and alpine zone.